 is a list of constants or the names of constants.
-Integer, real, or complex constants may optionally be signed.
-Any of these constants may be preceded by \underline{r}^ , where \underline{r} is a nonzero unsigned integer constant or the name of such a constant.
-When the form \underline{r}^ appears before a constant, it indicates that the constant is to be repeated \underline{r} times.
+Integer and real constants may optionally be signed.
+Any of these constants may be preceded by r, where r is a nonzero unsigned integer constant or the name of such a constant.
+When the form r appears before a constant, it indicates that the constant is to be repeated r times.